Link Search Menu Expand Document

 If you run the previous tool command, then this one, the two values for TIMESTAMP will be different.
 However, when you make all-code or any all-models-* target, the same value will be used for TIMESTAMP for all the invocations.

-The arguments are the same as before, but in this case, the --data-dir argument specifies the location where the Q&A pairs are written, one file per unit benchmark, with subdirectories for each model used.
-For example, after running this script with ollama/gpt-oss:20b, temp/output/data/ollama/gpt-oss_20b (recall that : is an invalid character for MacOS file paths, so we replace it with _) will have these files of synthetic Q&A pairs:
+The arguments are the same as before, e.g., the --data-dir argument specifies the location where the Q&A pairs are written, one file per unit benchmark, with subdirectories for each model used.
+For example, after running this tool with ollama_chat/gpt-oss:20b, the output will be in .../output/data/ollama_chat/gpt-oss_20b.
+We replace : with _, because : is an invalid character for MacOS file paths.
+This directory will have the following files of synthetic Q&A pairs:

 (Examples can be found in the repo’s src/data/examples/ollama directory.)